AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 # Transcriptomic project
 ## SRA selection
 The species in the *Strongyloides* genus are soil-transmitted gastrointestinal parasites of human and other animals.
 The female parasites produce genetically indentical offspring by mitotic parthenogenesis.
-Eggs leave the host trough faeces and develop larvare (iL3).
+Eggs leave the host trough feces and develop larvas (iL3).
 These are able to infect a new host as well as develop into a dioecious free-living adult stage.
 Therefore, the *Strongyloides* genus has the almost unique feature to produce genetically identical parasite adults and free-living adults.
 In these analysis we retrive the SRA files from 3 samples of free-living females and 3 samples of parasitic females, in order to test the differences in expression, since the two stages are genetically identical we hypotise that the differences between the two ecological life-style are due to a different gene transcription.

 The SRA code detected for this analysis are:
 | SRA code | Ecological feature | Sample | N° of raw reads |